Fruit, Vegetable & Herb

 - Improve soil nutrition and drainage by adding Miracle-Gro® Performance Organics® All Purpose In-Ground Soil (in-ground), Miracle-Gro® Performance Organics® All Purpose Container Mix (containers), or Miracle-Gro® Performance Organics® Raised Bed Mix (raised beds).

 - Harvest faster by starting with young basil starts from Bonnie Plants®.

 - Once plants are 4-6 inches tall, pinch off the top-most branches to encourage more side shoots.
 Also, pinch blooms to prevent basil from going to seed.

 - Check soil often and water when the top inch is dry.

 - Add 3 inches of mulch to help maintain soil moisture and block weeds.

-- Feed basil plants regularly with Miracle-Gro® Performance Organics® All Purpose Plant Nutrition Granules one month after planting.
+- Feed basil plants regularly with MIracle-Gro® Performance Organics® Edibles Plant Nutrition one month after planting.

 - You can start harvesting when your plant is 6-8 inches tall.